slviajero/tinybasic/examples/00tutorial/README.md

 eeprom.bas: use of the EEPROM array @E() and the size of the EEPROM @E, STOP command

-memory.bas: use of SIZE and HIMEM, PEEK and POKE, memory as signed char bytes
+memory.bas: use of SIZE and HIMEM, PEEK and POKE, memory as signed char bytes, ABS

 array.bas: use of DIM to dimension arrays, EEPROM @E() and end of RAM array @()